 Or, like Elna Cain has done it

 By the way, she teaches you how to set up an attractive writing portfolio page on your website as well.

 How to create an online portfolio as a freelance writer?
 How to build a freelance writing portfolio?
 How do I create a writing portfolio?

-Create samples, self-publish and include them in your writing portfolio
+#1 Create samples, self-publish and include them in your freelance writing portfolio

 If you are starting out, self-publishing can the easiest way to build a freelance writing portfolio.
 There are many websites and blogs that allow you to publish your content on them.

 A lot of your clients may ask for a live sample, and having self-published links come handy.